potopoto/astro-blog-website/src/pages/posts/post-1.md

     alt: 'The full Astro logo.'
 tags: ["astro", "blogging", "learning in public"]
 ---
-# This is the title
+# This is the modified title

 and then some text...
 and an image...som